Workday/asor/README.md

 ```

 In this example, the Agent is executing in a non-Workday ecosystem but importantly requires a Workday Financial API to complete it's analysis.
 It will forward the request to Workdays Agent Gateway, which validates the appropriate security groups defined when the Agent was configuered in the customers tenant.

+For more Agent Development Considerations see the Consideration Link [here](consideration.md)

 ---